Lauren Sukin

 Profile

-Dr Lauren Sukin is an Assistant Professor of International Relations at the London School of Economics and Political Science (LSE).
+Dr Lauren Sukin is the John G. Winant Associate Professor in US Foreign Policy in the Department of Politics and International Relations at the University of Oxford as well as a Professorial Fellow at Nuffield College at the University of Oxford.
 Her research examines issues of international security, focusing particularly on nuclear weapons and US alliances.
 Her broader research agenda also explores the dynamics of crisis politics, cyber security, and competition in the Indo-Pacific region.

 Dr Sukin’s research has been published in top academic journals, such as Journal of Conflict Resolution, International Interactions, and Security Studies, among others.
 She has published commentary in outlets such as Foreign Affairs, Foreign Policy, Washington Post, and War on the Rocks, among others.